TranNhatTan14/Obsidian/Motivation.md

 - Wisdom comes from queit comtemplation
 - Let go of expectations, they only bring disappointment.
 - Your spririt is your strongest ammor
+- One beam, no matter how big, cannot support an entire house on its own.
+Unity creates strength
+- When you drink water, remember the spring.
+Gratitude sustains the spirit. #gratitude #grateful